anquanscan/sec-tools/README.md

 [Zimbra-RCE](https://github.com/rek7/Zimbra-RCE): Zimbra RCE PoC - CVE-2019-9670 XXE/SSRF
 [github-cve-monitor](https://github.com/JMousqueton/github-cve-monitor): Github action for monitoring CVE
 [cybersecurity-application-security](https://github.com/paulveillard/cybersecurity-application-security): An ongoing & curated collection of awesome software practices and remediation, libraries and frameworks,payloads and techniques, best guidelines and technical resources about Application Security
 [SimpleVirusWriting](https://github.com/FrancescoDiSalesGithub/SimpleVirusWriting): An example of basic virus writing in C
+[GraphQLIntrospectionScanner](https://github.com/SegYT/GraphQLIntrospectionScanner): It is obvious...
+A GraphQL Introspection Query Scanner.
+If it returns code 200 with the queries, it means the server has improper access control.